CodeF53/Horse-Buff/README.md

 <details><summary> Allow swimming while Mounted </summary>

 Normally Horses will sink in water when you are riding them.\
-This makes you float on the surface as-if they weren't mounted
+This makes you float on the surface as if they weren't mounted

 </details>
 <details><summary> Prevent "Bucking" </summary>

-Normally horses will randomly "Buck", stopping dead in their tracks, while you are riding them.\
+Normally horses will randomly "Buck", stopping dead in their tracks while you are riding them.\
 This prevents them from doing that.

 </details>